Cars 2: The Video Game: Development

 Cars 2 was unveiled during E3 2011.
 A playable demo was presented in a Cars-styled booth.

 The game was first shown to the public at E3 2011.
 It was also unveiled at the American International Toy Fair in New York City.
 According to a video interview on Game Line, producer John Day said they wanted to create a good family racing game and add a few things that perhaps no one has seen before.
 Avalanche Software was working in close collaboration with Pixar artists to bring the humor and personality of the feature film to life.

 Reception

-Cars 2 received mixed-to-positive reviews from critics, with a score of 72 and 74 on Metacritic for the Xbox 360 and PlayStation 3 versions respectively.
+Cars 2 received positive reviews from critics, with a score of 72 and 74 on Metacritic for the Xbox 360 and PlayStation 3 versions respectively.
 IGN gave the game an 8 out of 10 rating, stating that "Cars 2 is a great multiplayer game that rivals Mario Kart."
 The Official Xbox Magazine gave it a 7.5 out of 10 rating, praising fun and polished racing but criticizing the fact that online play was missing from the title.
 Game Informer gave the title a 7.75 out of 10 rating, calling it a satisfying racing experience.
 GameSpots Justin Calvert gave it a 7.5 out of 10 rating, praising its career mode and track designs.
 He was, however, upset that there was no online mode as expected and also no free roam unlike its predecessors.